charliemblack/example-tas-and-tgf/readme.md

 # Install Tanzu GemFire for Kubernetes and Tanzu Application Service

 [Install Tanzu GemFire for Kubernetes and Tanzu Application Service project](install-tas-and-tgf/readme.md) installs the two projects.
-After Tanzu GemFire for Kubernetes is in stalled it will instanciate a cluster as defined by this [file](install-tas-and-tgf/tanzu-gemfire.yml)
+After Tanzu GemFire for Kubernetes is in stalled it will instanciate a cluster as defined by this [file](install-tas-and-tgf/tanzu-gemfire.yml).

+# CF Push Tanzu GemFire Node applications